 The Lenovo Ideapad 330 and 330S are the new laptops that features the Intel Cannon Lake 10nm i3 processor.
 As we have reported earlier, Intel has had yield problems with 10nm devices This machine sells for $400 and up depending on the options.
 The best model is well over $1200.

 One CPU available is the new i3-8121U which is the new Cannon Lake but this is the most basic processor model.
-Lenovo has Kaby Lake processors for most models until Intel can some up with a new i5 processor.
+Lenovo has Kaby Lake processors for most models until Intel can come up with a new i5 processor.

 The Ideapad offers over 6 hours of working time between charges.
 It also has their rapid charge which can give 2 hours of work time in 15 minutes of charging the battery.

 - up to 8th Gen Intel® Quad Core i7-8550U